 Irresistible Gooey Butter Cookies

-'Tis the season for making memories in the kitchen and sharing delicious homemade treats with friends and family and if you're in the mood for something a little different, a cookie that isn't generally associated with Christmas but that is addictingly good, this would be it.
+'Tis the season for making memories in the kitchen and sharing delicious homemade treats with friends and family and if you're in the mood for something a little different, a cookie that isn't generally associated with Christmas but that is addictingly good, this is the cookie that would be it.

 Several years ago my husband and I walked into a cupcake bakery and walked out with...cookies.
-It sounds like the start of a bad joke, but it's not.
+It sounds like the start of a bad joke, but I promise you that it isn't!

-My husband and I caught a late night movie and as we were walking back to the car, I was stopped in my tracks by the most amazing smell that I've ever smelled.
+On the night that we discovered these delectable gems, my husband and had I caught a late night movie and as we were walking back to the car, I was stopped in my tracks by the most amazing smell that I've ever smelled.
 I’m not a big dessert eater, but the glorious scent wafting from the cupcake bakery had me in a trance.
 We walked into the bakery, completely seized by the smell, and before our eyes were the most delicious looking, fresh baked cookies that either of us had ever seen.

 After devouring the cookies, I went back to the bakery where I was able to talk (translation: strong arm) the young girl working behind the counter into giving me the recipe.
 Unfortunately, the bakery closed its doors a few years ago, but their cookie recipe lives on in my house and I'm hoping it will in yours, too.